Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 ## Sharing and Syncing Loadouts

-!!! info "Loadouts in Reloaded-III are designed to be easily shared & synced across different devices or with other users."
+!!! info "Loadouts in Reloaded3 are designed to be easily shared & synced across different devices or with other users."

 Since Loadouts are represented as a sequence of events, they can be efficiently serialized and stored in a compact format.

-Loadouts just like pretty much everything else in Reloaded-III are packages.
+Loadouts just like pretty much everything else in Reloaded3 are packages.
 This means they can be packed and downloaded by another user as a single file.
 The only caveat is they are stored outside of the main `Packages` directory.